OluwatobilobaIbuola/OluwatobilobaIbuola/README.md

 **A quick summary about me**:

 - 😊 I’m looking for help with open source projects.
-- 💼 Job interests: Software Engineer, Front Engineer, or UI Engineer (mid level).
+- 💼 Job interests: Software Engineer, Front Engineer, or UI Engineer (mid - senior level).
 - 📫 You can [view my resume](#) and contact me by emailing mailtoibuolatobi@gmail.com.

 ---